Texas’ reputation for being tough on crime is clearly seen through the state’s capital punishment laws, incarceration rates, and shaming sanctions.

 - Arguing that there was a lack of probable cause to make an arrest or search.

-Depending on the facts and circumstances of the charges, an experienced criminal defense attorney might be able to have the charges dropped or dismissed before or during the trial.
+Depending on the facts and circumstances of the charges, an experienced San Antonio assault defense attorney might be able to have the charges dropped or dismissed before or during the trial.
 If necessary, your legal team should be willing and able to try your case in front of a jury and fight to clear your name.